openstack-archive/networking-powervm/README.rst

 provider network type to VLAN.
 The actions against the Virtual I/O Servers will be done via the PowerVM REST API stack via a python wrapper.

-This agent will be developed in StackForge under the neutron-powervm project.
+This agent will be developed in StackForge under the networking-powervm project.
 Keeping in line with the Neutron team goals, this agent is planned to stay independent of Neutron core, but interlock will be done with the Neutron team as needed.